 Though it lacks the visual appeal of a leather holster, it has a functional design that saves you enough money to buy ammo, among other accessories that will improve your shooting.
 For instance, its double magazine pouch and holster are interchangeable.

 Also, the adjustable straps come with shoulder panels for even weight distribution and comfort.
 On the other hand, the drop-down belt loops ensure that everything stays in place, especially when you are on the move.

 In addition to all these amazing features, the price tag on this shoulder holster is hard to dispute.
 Lastly, it has a universal fit making it a great buy as it is compatible with most handguns.

 2. Galco Miami Classic Shoulder Holster

 Concealed carry doesn’t get better than this Galco Miami Classic shoulder holster.
 With harness wraps that snugly wrap around your arms, you do not need belt loops.
 As a result, the holster sits high in your underarm with the muzzle pointing backward.
-For versatility, the holster boasts an open end to accommodate different size barrels.

 The Galco Miami Classic is designed to fit 1911s perfectly, but there are other options for other popular handgun brands in the market.
 Its high-quality build justifies it being the most expensive shoulder holster on the list.